Data protection policy

 These principles essentially mean that:-

-1. The Controller shall not use your Personal Data in any manner which is not in line with the Purposes and, consequently, the reasons why the Personal Data had been given to the Controller in the first place;
+1. The Controller shall not use the Personal Data in any manner which is not in line with the Purposes and, consequently, the reasons why the Personal Data had been given to the Controller in the first place;

 2. The Controller shall not sell or use the Personal Data for any commercial purposes, other than any Purposes;